ADVANCED HEALTH-CARE DIRECTIVE in WY

 Unless otherwise provided by the AHCD, the agent can refuse to accept medical care—even over a physician’s objections—to the same extent that the principal could if he or she had capacity.
 There are limited situations in which a health-care provider may decline to comply with an instruction that interferes with his or her conscience or requires medically ineffective health-care or health-care contrary to generally accepted health-care standards.
 A provider who refuses to comply must promptly inform the patent and agent and provide continuing life-sustaining care until the principal can be transferred to another institution.

-Often, the AHCD will provide that the agent and health-care professionals not be held liable for good-faith reliance on the AHCD.
+Often, the AHCD will ensure that the agent and health-care professionals are not held liable for good-faith reliance on the AHCD.
 Wyoming law provides that health-care providers are immune from civil or criminal liability for acting in good faith in complying with an apparent agent’s decision to withhold or withdraw treatment, declining to comply based on the provider’s belief that the agent lacks authority, and other circumstances.

 At any given time, more than 115,000 people are on waiting lists for life-saving or healing organ, eye, or tissue transplants.
 An AHCD can be used to state the signer’s wishes regarding organ donation (also known as anatomical gifts).
 However, if someone desires to be an organ donor, he or she may want to consider putting the designation on his or her driver’s license or ID card or registering with the Donor Alliance, since the AHCD may not be immediately available when a health-care provider needs to determine someone’s donor status.
-We will draft a complimentary AHCD when you establish a Wyoming Trust.

 In the case Cruzan v.
 Director, Missouri Department of Health, the U.S. Supreme Court held that people have a constitutional right to refuse life-saving medical care.
 This means that principals can choose whether to receive life-saving treatment through their AHCD.
 However, the court still allows states to impose procedures and safeguards to ensure that the agent follows the principal’s wishes.